 In three days of racing riders will cover just over 275 kilometres with 8000m of climbing up one of the fiercest mountains on offer in Europe.
 As always La Fuga will be there every step of the way to support you on and off the bike.

-Unlike previous Haute Route events that have a different race village each day, edition to the Haute Route series will be based in Bedoin at the southern base of Mont Ventoux, meaning less unpacking an repacking and more time to recover between race stages.
+Unlike the 7 day long Haute Route events that have a different race village each day, this edition to the Haute Route series will be based in Bedoin at the southern base of Mont Ventoux, meaning less unpacking an repacking and more time to recover between race stages.
 Our hotel is in the lovely village of Mazan – see our accommodation tab for further details.

 AirportsMarseille Provence Airport (MRS)